 This typically occurs when the new buyer plans to demolish the building or do a gut renovation and needs the tenants to leave.
 For this to work, both parties must agree to terminate the lease early and arrive at a fair rate of compensation.
 If either party violates the lease without the consent of the other, they may still face legal action.

 5. Right to Occupy the Unit After Sale

+Tenants have the right to occupy the house when the landlord sells the property.
 Even if the landlord offers you a payout to vacate, you have the right to refuse.
 If you do, you have the right to continue to occupy the unit until the end of the lease term, even if the new owner has other plans for the building.
 The new owner must honor any conditions in the original contract until it expires, and they are not allowed to put any pressure on you to move out sooner.

 6. Right to Break the Lease if Terms are Violated